bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 ### Revision 0.01
 - Add "feature updates" for Windows 10
 - Improve reporting (isHidden, RebootRequired) with isHidden logic
-- Add debug variable (remove logging by default)
+- Add a debug variable (default to 0: remove logging by default)
 - Add compliance check (against the registry) : Check the registry for Windows Update Keys
 - Improve "Reboot required" detection
 - Put all variables at the top of the file